Ukrainian diaspora in the U.S. grieves, pleads for peace as conflict escalates in their homeland

 Parasiuk, the museum archivist in Chicago, is hopeful it doesn’t come to that.

 “Peace in the world is what we need,” she said.
-“Maybe it’s just the small message of a Ukrainian mom, but I would like to say to all politicians: please, just think about the little babies and what they need.
+“Maybe it’s just the small message of a Ukrainian mom, but I would like to say to all politicians: Please, just think about the little babies and what they need.
 It’s peace.”

 Paúl reported from Lakeville, Minn.